OwenMcAllister/intelosint/backend/src/api/workflows/image/README.md

 Per exifread docs: Returned tags will be a dictionary mapping names of Exif tags to their values in the file

 extract_metadata returns a list of strings (tag dict contents) for consistency.

+# Face seach

+Facial recognition library to find faces in an image

+Cropped faces get sent to FaceCheckID (Code from template on FaceCheck website)

+FaceCheckID results are returned as a list of strings